AkashTyagiCSIT/TalentX/job-portal-app-main/README.md

 ![](https://img.shields.io/badge/Topic-Github-lighred)
 ![](https://img.shields.io/website?url=https%3A%2F%2Fgithub.com%2Fmscbuild)

-A modern, full-stack Job Portal built with the powerful **MERN stack** — enabling both job seekers (students) and recruiters to connect seamlessly.
+A modern, full-stack Job Portal(TalentX)built with the powerful **MERN stack** — enabling both job seekers (students) and recruiters to connect seamlessly.
 With a clean, animated, and responsive UI, this platform allows users to explore opportunities, post jobs, and manage applications with ease.

 ---